Sustainability in ResearchCopyright: © Martin Braun

 Sustainability is understood as a central cross-cutting task and is therefore considered in all spheres of action and areas of work at RWTH.
 Three GreenTeams (teaching and learning, research, and operations) have been established in order to implement the commitment to a more sustainable RWTH in everyday university life, as stipulated in the Sustainability Mission Statement.

 Regular meetings, which are open to all university members, enable participation in the further process and ensure that different perspectives are taken into account in the discussions.

 Let's create the world of tomorrow – with cycles for sustainable living!

 Rector's Delegate for Sustainability With a Focus on Research

 Funding for Sustainability-Related Research

 The major funding organizations generally provide funding for sustainability research, either through general or subject-specific funding programs.
-The ELFI database, which you can use free of charge at RWTH, assists you in your search for funding opportunities – just go the Cross-Cutting Topics section and use “sustainability” or “environment,” for example, as keywords in your search.
-Also refer to the Third Party Funding web page provided by Division 4.2 for further information on external funding opportunities.
+The ELFI database, which you can use free of charge at RWTH, assists you in your search for funding opportunities – just go to the Cross-Cutting Topics section and use “sustainability” or “environment,” for example, as keywords in your search.
+Also, refer to the Third Party Funding web page provided by Division 4.2 for further information on external funding opportunities.

 Guiding Questions Catalog to Consider Sustainability in the DFG's Research Process

 The German Research Foundation (DFG) also wants to embed aspects of sustainability in its actions.
 In order to take sustainability aspects into account in the research process, the DFG has developed a catalog of guiding questions that are intended to provide suggestions and guidance in the conception phase of a project.
 It shows which aspects could be considered when it comes to an environmentally friendly and resource-saving design of research processes.